Your mastectomy and what to expect – if you’re wondering, this post is for you.

 What will the pain be like?

 Your pain threshold is likely different from anyone else’s, so it’s hard to say.
-However, there will be pain.
-This is just a fact.
+However, there will likely be some pain.
 Think about what you are going through.
 How could there not be pain?
 But the degree of pain varies for everyone.

 In addition to pain, when you come out of surgery, you may experience nausea as well.
 Or you might not.
 (I did).